Unity-Technologies/Megacity-2019/README.md

 - **Team count max**: 1
 - **Player count min**: 64
 - **Player count max**: 256
-- **Relaxation 1**: Replace min, Replacement value: 32, at seconds: 5
+- **Relaxation 1**: Replace youngest, Replacement value: 32, at seconds: 5
-- **Relaxation 2**: Replace min, Replacement value: 1, at seconds: 10
+- **Relaxation 2**: Replace youngest, Replacement value: 1, at seconds: 10

 After configuring the services on the dashboard website, navigate to **Edit > Project Settings > Service** and choose your organization and project ID.